zghanniaiman/Week13/README.md

 - Copy the YAML file to /etc/ansible.
 - Update the /etc/ansible/host file to include the hosts group, private IP address and the following line ansible_python_interpreter=/usr/bin/python3.
 - Run the playbook, and navigate to curl localhost/setup.php to check that the installation worked as expected.

-- _Which file is the playbook?
-Where do you copy it?_ /etc/ansible/file/filebeat-configuration.yml
+- File is filebeat-configuration.yml and copied to /etc/ansible/file/
-- _Which file do you update to make Ansible run the playbook on a specific machine?
-How do I specify which machine to install the ELK server on versus which to install Filebeat on?_ edit the host file in /etc/ansible/ to add the web/elk server ip address
+- Edit the host file in /etc/ansible/ to add the web/elk server ip address
-- _Which URL do you navigate to in order to check that the ELK server is running? www.publicip:5601

-_As a **Bonus**, provide the specific commands the user will need to run to download the playbook, update the files, etc._ ansible-playbook filebeat-playbook.yml
+- Access through www.publicip:5601